Real Estate Glossary

 A mortgage loan which does not exceed 75% of the appraised value or purchase price of the property, whichever is the lesser of the two.
 Mortgages that exceed this limit must be insured by CMHC or MICC.

 Any form of financing other than a traditional mortgage calling for recurring payments of the same amount each month.
-Creative alternatives include balloon, buy-down, graduated payment, and vendor-take-back mortgages.
+Creative alternatives include a balloon, buy-down, graduated payment, and vendor-take-back mortgages.

 Debt Service Top